truenas/middleware/docs/userguide/index.rst

 configuration.
 However, the GUI will not allow you to select a configuration if the number of disks selected is not enough to create that configuration.
 Click the tool tip icon to access a link to this documentation.

-The Add Volume button warns that **creating a volume will destroys any existing data on the selected disk(s)**.
+The "Add Volume" button warns that **creating a volume will destroys any existing data on the selected disk(s)**.
 In other words, creating a new volume reformats the selected disks.
 If your intent is to not overwrite the data on an existing volume, see if the volume format is supported by the auto-import or import actions.
 If so, perform the supported action instead.
 If the current storage format is not supported, you will need to backup the data to an external media, format the disks, then restore the data to the new volume.